1. Welcome to Tacoma World!

 Anything else I should know, or is the above correct, concise and to the point?
 Thanks in advance, I'm looking forward to the fix with the new bushing, just not looking forward to trying to pop out the axle with what I've read.

-Crom likes this.
+Marc70 and Crom like this.

 2. Mar 5, 2014 at 5:07 PM